 - Cookies that are placed by third-party services we make use of to enhance the information we present online.
 We have no control over these third-party cookies.

-Strictly Necessary Cookies - These cookies are essential for you to be able to use and move around website or for you to use certain features: e.g. adding items to a shopping basket or remembering items in a shopping basket if you revisit the website.
+Necessary Cookies - These cookies are essential for you to be able to use and move around website or for you to use certain features.

-Performance Cookies - These cookies collect information about how you as the viewer makes use of the website: e.g. which pages you visit most.
+Analytical Cookies - These cookies collect information about how you as the viewer makes use of the website: e.g. your approximate regional location, which pages you visit most, how long you spend on the site.
 These cookies do not collect information that personally identify you as a viewer.

-Targeting cookies i.e. Third Party Cookies and Cookies used for Advertising - These cookies collect information if you decide to share a page from the website or if you use social media sites: e.g. Facebook etc., These may track how you interact with our website which then shows you relevant content elsewhere on the internet.
-These may also be used to choose the advertisements that are displayed to you on our website and other websites
+Marketing cookies i.e. Third Party Cookies and Cookies used for advertising - These cookies collect information if you decide to share a page from the website or if you use social media sites: e.g. Facebook.
+These may track how you interact with our website which then show you relevant content elsewhere on the internet.
+These may also be used to choose the advertisements that are displayed to you on our website and other websites.

 Knowing how our site is being used means we can enhance users' experience in the future.
 Our cookies do not store financial information or information which is capable of directly identifying you (such as your name or address).